 The precise cost of living depends on where you’re living and your lifestyle choices in general.
 To quantify the value of everything, can get tricky, especially when the economy keeps fluctuating.
 There are thousands, or maybe even millions of Mexicans who are living with an expenditure of MXN 2000 to MXN 4000 per month.

 You can either choose to live like a local or live the luxury lifestyle on a lower budget than what you’d spend in Los Angeles.
 Merida is safe, affordable, quiet, and inexpensive.
 You’ll find almost everything that you need or want from a city such as beach, culture, museums, Spanish colonial architecture, fancy neighborhoods, and many cities within just a few hours drive.

 The first consideration of shifting to a new place is housing.
-In general, you can expect to pay a rent of $400 – $600 for a decent two to a three-bedroom home.
+In general, you can expect to pay a rent of $400 for a decent one bedroom apartment in the city center, while a decent two to three-bedroom home would run you $600-$750 monthly.
 The other maintenance charges such as gardening, swimming pool, domestic help, and repairs can cost you around $180 per month.